 One of the benefits of eCommerce is that there are remarkably few barriers to entry if you want to start a business.
 However, this doesn’t mean you can avoid making sure you are following all safety regulations.
 It is vital to check the legality of any product you sell, and also that you are selling products safely.
-You might need to use special packaging for hazardous materials, such as those from CL Smith here, for example.
+You might need to use special packaging for hazardous materials for example.
 Or, you might need to follow strict rules when selling food products, or dangerous electrical items.
 Never assume that because you can buy a product from a supplier that you can sell it straight away – and always ensure you are following the rules and regulations of your industry.

 Theft and False Claims

 Online Retailers: How to Recognize and Reduce eCommerce Fraud

 Finally, it’s essential that you plan for theft in your eCommerce business – it’s a lot more common than you might think.
 It could be theft of your data and information, as mentioned above.
 It might be a claim from a customer that they never received their delivery.
 Or, it could be a member of staff that fancies a few of your products for themselves.
 These problems will arise at some point – just as they do to any other successful eCommerce store.
 So have a plan in place, insure yourself, and give yourself the maximum protection possible.